What are the most frequent mistakes landlords make when evicting tenants?

 What type of Eviction Notice must I provide a tenant?

 In an eviction, you need to deliver an Eviction Notice to a tenant stating the reason for the eviction.
 In some cities and states, depending on the reason for sending the notice, it is either common practice or a legal requirement to give the tenant a chance to fix the violation before proceeding with an eviction through the court.
-Generally, landlords may want to ask a lawyer what type of Eviction Notice they must provide as the requirements vary from state to state and often from one city or county to another.
+Generally, you may want to ask a lawyer what type of Eviction Notice you must provide as the requirements vary from state to state and often from one city or county to another.
 Additionally, a lawyer can provide advice on what sort of documentation or proof will be required if the case goes to court.

-For some lease violations, you may provide the tenant one to two weeks to fix the violation or move out.
+For some lease violations, you may provide the tenant with one to two weeks to fix the violation or move out.
 For major violations, you may only want them to move out.
 If the tenant does not move out, you will likely need to go to court to complete the eviction process.

 What happens if I provide the wrong Eviction Notice?

 Not providing the right Eviction Notice may lead to a considerable delay in the eviction process and cost more money.
 It might be helpful to prepare an Eviction Process Worksheet before sending an Eviction Notice, and to speak with a lawyer to make sure you get it right.

 Failing to comply with local or state requirements may result in: